wartyduke375626/hardwareMITM/code/verilog/README.md

 Additionally, a tool like **GTKWave** can be used to graphically display simulated vcd files (https://github.com/gtkwave/gtkwave).

+On Linux you can install the following packages (e.g. using _apt_):

+`apt install yosys nextpnr-ice40 fpga-icestorm iverilog gtkwave`

 ## How to build the FPGA MITM logic:

 **Disclaimer:** _This project is an early proof of concept.
 Some parts of the automated build may not be well-tuned or optimally implemented.
 The sole purpose of this project is to demonstrate feasibility, not to serve as a production-ready solution._